-- 1 Go to My Computer from the Start menu.
+- Double-click the My Computer icon on the desktop.

-- 2 Right-click the disc drive icon.
+- Right-click the disc drive icon.

-- 3 Select Properties.
+- Select Properties.

-- 4 Select the Settings tab.
+- Select the Settings tab.

-- 5 Change the Current Write Speed field to 2x.
+- Change the Current Write Speed field to 2x.

-- 6 Click OK. - The VAIO notebook has a maximum recording rate of 8x for CD-R and 4x for CD-RW discs.
+- Click OK.

+The VAIO notebook has a maximum recording rate of 8x for CD-R and 4x for CD-RW discs.